aanzolaavila/coding-the-matrix-notes/README.md

-# Advanced Natural Language Processing Techniques to Profile Cybercriminals

-:exclamation: This is my thesis project book, written in **Spanish**.

-## Abstract
-> Different commonly used Data Science methodologies are identified for structured
-> and non-structured data analysis.
-After that a State of the Art exploration of current techniques
-> for cybercriminal profiling and data classification is made.
-Lastly, 3 Natural Language Processing model
-> proposals are made to aid State security agents in their tasks against crime.

-The whole compiled book is in the [main.pdf](https://github.com/SkinMan95/thesis-project-book/blob/master/main.pdf) file.
+# Coding the Matrix - My notes

+This are my notes for the course Coding the Matrix.
+Feel free to look them up at [main.pdf](https://github.com/aanzolaavila/coding-the-matrix-notes/raw/master/main.pdf)

 ## Prerequisites for compiling
-In order to compile this project you can either clone this project from the Overleaf page, or if you want to do it locally, the easiest way to get all the LaTeX dependencies is by getting the TexLive Full installation (~2.5GB of downloading).
+In order to compile this project you can either clone this project from Overleaf, or if you want to do it locally, the easiest way to get all the LaTeX dependencies is by getting the TexLive Full installation (~2.5GB of downloading).